Carrollton, Virginia: Current growth

-Carrollton has seen significant growth in the last decade, including a shopping center, several fast food establishments, medical and veterinary medical centers, regional banks, a farm supply store, a fitness center, a car wash, and a hotel.
+Carrollton has seen significant growth in the last decade, including developments like condominiums, new hospitals, schools, several restaurants, and new houses.

 Several residential communities have been developed since 2001, with homes having starting prices above $250,000 and some as high as $900,000.
 Condominiums adjoin these communities, as well as luxury apartments.
 Some of these are not newly approved, as the Eagle Harbor subdivision was originally approved in the 1970s by the county's Board of Supervisors, though development plans lay dormant until around 2000.
-The Carrollton Fire Department has undergone extensive expansion, adding bays and being the only fire department in the county to also offer EMS service with two new Freightliner ambulances.
+Fire, Rescue, and EMS services are provided by the Carrollton Volunteer Fire Department.

 Carrollton is one of the two largest voting districts in Isle of Wight County, the other being Smithfield.
 The Route 17 James River Bridge carries in excess of 30,000 vehicles per day through Carrollton, many of which carry commuters to and from Newport News Shipbuilding.